Lobster Johnson: Skills and abilities

 The Lobster was an expert combatant.
-He usually wielded either one or two pistols, but he had used a submachine gun on at least one occasion.
-He showed skill with both weapons.
+He usually wielded either one or two pistols, but he had used a submachine gun on at least one occasion, and showed skill with both firearms.
 The Lobster had also occasionally used other weapons such as swords, spears, or even the leg of a broken chair.
 He was also shown to be a proficient unarmed fighter.

 The Lobster somehow remained alive after explosions and possibly being hit by gunfire in Lobster Johnson: The Burning Hand #2.
 There has not yet been any explanation of the Lobster's powers, however.

 In the stories set in the 1930s, the Lobster possessed technology that was advanced for its time.
 He had used a bulletproof vest on at least one occasion, and he also used a radio that was small enough to be built into his helmet.
 It is not shown in the comics who invented these.